Dividend Investors: Don't Be Too Quick To Buy KMD Brands Limited (NZSE:KMD) For Its Upcoming Dividend

-It looks like Australian Foundation Investment Company Limited (ASX:AFI) is about to go ex-dividend in the next 4 days.
-Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that KMD Brands Limited (NZSE:KMD) is about to go ex-dividend in just 4 days.
+The ex-dividend date is one business day before a company's record date, which is the date on which the company determines which shareholders are entitled to receive a dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-In other words, investors can purchase Australian Foundation Investment's shares before the 11th of August in order to be eligible for the dividend, which will be paid on the 31st of August.
+Thus, you can purchase KMD Brands' shares before the 14th of June in order to receive the dividend, which the company will pay on the 30th of June.

 Have Earnings And Dividends Been Growing?

 When earnings decline, dividend companies become much harder to analyse and own safely.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 Readers will understand then, why we're concerned to see KMD Brands's earnings per share have dropped 21% a year over the past five years.
 Ultimately, when earnings per share decline, the size of the pie from which dividends can be paid, shrinks.

 We'd also point out that KMD Brands issued a meaningful number of new shares in the past year.
 It's hard to grow dividends per share when a company keeps creating new shares.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
 KMD Brands's dividend payments per share have declined at 8.1% per year on average over the past 10 years, which is uninspiring.
 While it's not great that earnings and dividends per share have fallen in recent years, we're encouraged by the fact that management has trimmed the dividend rather than risk over-committing the company in a risky attempt to maintain yields to shareholders.